Sign up for our newsletter

 TRAINING AND CAREER PROGRESSION

-For seagoing personnel, there are two main categories of ongoing education : regulatory training and professional development training.
+With regard to sea-going personnel, there are two main categories of adult training: regulated training and advanced training.

-Training resulting from the application of a regulation that a wroker must have to hold the job which this training is required.
+Regulated training stems from the application of a regulation that a worker must have completed in order to be eligible for the job for which this training is required.
+In most cases, employers require workers to have already completed the course before hiring them.

-Courses offered to marine workers and allowing them to obtain a certificate of competency, e.g. Petroleum Products Transportation or a higher officer's licence, e.g. Master mariner.
+This type of training is offered to maritime workers and allows them to obtain a certificate of competency, such as Transportation of Petroleum Products (TPP), or an advanced officer's certificate, such as Master Mariner.

 Financial assistance

-For both types of continuing education (regulatory and professional development), those enrolled may be eligible for financial assistance programs if they meet certain criteria.
+For both types of continuing education (regulated and advanced training), those enrolled may be eligible for financial assistance programs if they meet certain criteria.
 The CSMOIM is responsible for managing these programs in conjunction with the government departments and schools concerned.

 For more information, click here